 - A whole side of baked salmon is a great alternative to Oven Roasted Turkey or Slow Cooked Lamb Shoulder for a holiday dinner if you’re cooking for a smaller group.

-- Mediterranean Baked Salmon is made with a few simple ingredients and is ready in just 25 minutes with a little hands-on preparation.
-A perfect weekday meal that the whole family will love.
+- Mediterranean Baked Salmon is made with a few simple ingredients and is ready in just 25 minutes with minimal hands-on preparation—a perfect meal for busy weeknights that the whole family will love.

-- It is full of nutrition, as well as being gluten-free, and dairy free.
+- This healthy recipe is full of nutrition, as well as being gluten-free, and dairy free.

 Healthy Mediterranean Style Baked Salmon

-Simply serve it with a side of Frozen Sweet Potato Fries in Air Fryer or Ratatouille Nicoise for an easy and healthy family dinner that the whole family will enjoy.
+Simply serve it with a side of Frozen Sweet Potato Fries in Air Fryer, Authentic Greek Lemon Roasted Potatoes, or Ratatouille Nicoise for an easy and healthy family dinner that the whole family will enjoy.

 Guide for Buying the Right Salmon